Learn something new every day

 A typical reciprocal agreement between individuals will establish what is known as a quid pro quo relationship.
 This simply means that each party will extend the use of resources to the other, with the understanding that this exchange is designed to allow both parties to benefit.
 For example, two neighbors may choose to enter into a reciprocal agreement that commits one neighbor to keeping up the lawn for the other neighbor.
 In exchange, the second neighbor agrees to service and maintain the vehicle for the other neighbor.
 As a result of the agreement, both parties secure something they need and benefit from the terms of the contract.

 With corporations, a reciprocal agreement may involve cooperation on specific projects that will ultimately benefit both companies.
 In the case of a new sales promotion, one company may have a cost-effective agreement in place that allows them to advertise on radio and television at reduced rates.
 The other company has a strong Internet presence, and a very aggressive online promotional strategy.
-Under the terms of a reciprocal agreement, the two companies identify a product made by each partner, market them in tandem, and make use of the combined marketing resources to increase profits for both corporations.
+Under the terms of the agreement, the two companies identify a product made by each partner, market them in tandem, and make use of the combined marketing resources to increase profits for both corporations.

 Nations can also choose to enter into some type of reciprocal agreement.
 An agreement on this scale may be aimed at developing and maintaining a balance of trade between two countries, assuring that the ratio between imports and exports between the nations remains within acceptable limits for everyone concerned.
 Like a business arrangement of this type that exists between two corporations, a reciprocal agreement between two nations ensures that the sale of products is beneficial to both partners, and helps to promote a stable economy in both countries.